May 21 in History

 Did you know

-A Doppler on Wheels portable radar unit recorded wind speeds of 309-318 mph, one of only three instances of such high wind speeds being recorded in a tornado.
+The Doppler on Wheels portable radar unit measured wind speeds of 309-318 mph, a rare occurrence in tornado observations.

 Did you know